 He is a member of several organizations such as Knights of Columbus Council 1083 (past Grand Knight), Order of Sons of Italy, Primo Lodge 2800, The Travelers Protective Association of America, Washington Co.
 American Cancer Society Dinner Dance Committee and the Edwin Scott Linton Post No. 175 American Legion.
 He has been on the board of World Series Tournaments, Inc., which sponsors the Pony League World Series, for 16 years, and served as president for 6 years.
 He coached and managed girls softball teams for 6 years, Washington Youth Soccer, summer, travel and cup league teams for 16 years.
 He managed teams in Washington Youth Baseball, having served on its board of directors, as well as managing teams in the Pony, Colt, Mustang, Pinto and Shetland divisions.
 He was instrumental in the creation of girls Twist Softball having served on its initial Board of Directors.

-He currently serves on several committees for the Washington County Bar Association including Law Day (Chairman in 1976), Fee Disputes, Winter and Summer Bench Bars, Social Activities and Public Relations.
+He currently serves on several committees for the Washington County Bar Association.
 Mr. Julian also is a member of the Lawyer Referral Service and the Conflict Pro Bono Panel.
 He is Chairman of his High School Reunion Committee and is co-agent for his college class and coordinates his college reunions.

-He will be celebrating 43 years of marriage with his best friend and partner, Evelyn, and they are the parents of 7 children and have 10 grandchildren, so far.
+He is married to his best friend and partner, Evelyn, and they are the parents of 7 children and have 11 grandchildren, so far.
 When he is not working, he enjoys watching sports and coaching children in various sports or visiting his grandchildren.

 Areas of Practice